thosgood/this-weeks-finds/markdown/51-100/week098.md

 and J. Spalinski, is a nice introduction to the formal idea of using different "models" for homotopy types.
-For example, above I was sketching how one might do homotopy theory using the "model category" of ω-groupoids.
+For example, above I was sketching how one might do homotopy theory using the "model category" of $\omega$-groupoids.
 Other model categories include gadgets like Kan complexes, CW complexes, simplicial complexes, and so on.

 Chapter 6, "Modern foundations for stable homotopy theory", by A. D.